 If you've been asked to be a member of the bridal party for a close friend or family member's wedding, congrats!
 While this is definitely an exciting undertaking, it can also get pretty costly, which presents the question of who pays for the bridesmaid dresses?
-Is the bride responsible for purchasing all of the bridal party dresses, or do the bridesmaids buy their own dresses, along with covering alteration costs?
-What if one of the 'maids doesn't have the budget for the gown?
+Is the bride responsible for purchasing all of the bridal party dresses, or do the bridesmaids buy their own dresses?
+What about alteration costs—or what if one of the 'maids doesn't have the budget for the gown?

 Who Pays for the Bridesmaid Dresses?

-How Much Should Bridesmaid Dresses Cost?
+How Much Do Bridesmaid Dresses Cost?